uva/prog-betagamma/10 Numbers/20 Primes/10 Prime.md

 ## Specification

 * Ask the user to provide the rank (how many-th) of the prime number that they want.
 This has to be a whole, positive number.

-* If a user provides a value that is not valid, ask the user to try again.
+* If a user provides a value that is not valid, ask the user to try again (you may assume the user gives a whole number as input, not a decimal or word).
 Keep prompting the user for a value until they do provide a valid number.
 Since it is not known how often you'll have to repeat the question, a `while`-loop seems perfect!

 * Once the rank of the prime is established, have your program calculate the correct prime and report it back to the user.